 EU AI Act

-The EU AI Act is Regulation (EU) 2024/1689, a risk-based legal framework for artificial intelligence systems and general-purpose AI models placed on the European Union market or used in the EU.
+The EU AI Act is Regulation (EU) 2024/1689, a risk-based legal framework for artificial intelligence systems and general-purpose AI models placed on the European Union market, put into service in the EU, or whose outputs are used in the EU.

 Definition

 The EU AI Act is the European Union's horizontal AI law.
-It creates a common legal framework for the development, placement on the market, putting into service, and use of AI systems in the EU.
+It creates common rules for the development, placement on the market, putting into service, and use of AI systems in the EU, while also creating a separate chapter for general-purpose AI models.

 The law is not limited to EU companies.
-It can apply to providers, deployers, importers, distributors, and product manufacturers when AI systems or their outputs affect the EU market.
+It can apply to providers, deployers, importers, distributors, authorised representatives, and product manufacturers when AI systems or their outputs affect the EU market.
+The practical compliance question is therefore not only "where is the company based?" but "what role does this actor play, where is the system made available, and who is affected by its output?"

 The Act entered into force on August 1, 2024, after publication in the Official Journal on July 12, 2024.
 Its obligations apply in phases rather than all at once.